 Drug Checking results

 Drug checking results are updated weekly.
-These results come from testing at partner sites using the Bruker Fourier-Transform Infrared spectrometer (FTIR) and in some cases pairing with fentanyl immunoassay strips.
+These results come from testing at partner sites using the Bruker Fourier-Transform Infrared spectrometer (FTIR) and pairing with fentanyl immunoassay strips.
 Learn more

 Many sites offer other drug checking services that are not listed on this website.
 Please contact your local health authority for information on other testing services.